 The first school for training hospital corpsmen was in 1902 at Norfolk, Virginia.
 Other schools were established later at Great Lakes, Illinois, Bainbridge, Maryland, and San Diego, California.
 In 1951 the Field Medical Services School was set up at Camp Pendleton, California and at Camp Lejune, North Carolina in order to provide field medical training for corpsmen going to the Fleet Marine Force.

 US Navy Corpsmen have to first go through Hospital Corps "A" School.
 There were two schools remaining in 1967; one located at Great Lakes and the other in San Diego.
 Corpsmen are trained to learn all of the medications, what they are used for, dosages, the effect of the medication and any side affects.
 They learn to give medications (orally, rectally, and through injections).
 Also learned are treatments for emergencies or traumas, bedside manners, taking blood, and diagnosing illnesses.
 The course lasted 14 weeks.
 After completing this they are sent to Field Medical Service School (FMS) at Camp Pendleton, California for medical field training.
 This course lasts 4 weeks.
 It deals mainly with trauma cases, how to apply bandages to the different parts of the body, starting intravenous injections for fluids, how and when to give morphine, how to keep marines in the bush from getting infections, malaria, heat stroke and various other tasks to keep the marines healthy while in the bush.
 They also learn about keeping sanitary conditions in the rear area and how to monitor them.
 Upon completion of FMS School they are given the choice of a Naval Hospital in the Continental U.S. to be stationed at for one year.
 After the year ends the corpsmen receive orders either to naval installations, ships, the Coast Guard, or the Fleet Marine Force.
 In 1968 the majority went to the Marines in Vietnam.
-If they went to Vietnam and were stationed in country, they were assigned to the various units such as the Naval Supply Activity Hospital, to one of two hospital ships sitting outside the city of DaNang, different Marine helicopter squadrons for medevacs, battalion aid stations, platoons in the bush, Reconnisance units in the bush and Riverine boat units.
+If they went to Vietnam and were stationed in country, they were assigned to the various units such as the Naval Supply Activity Hospital in DaNang, to one of two hospital ships sitting off the coast of DaNang, different Marine helicopter squadrons for medevacs, battalion aid stations, Marine companies fighting in the bush, Reconnisance units in the bush and Riverine boat units.

 * HOSPITAL CORPSMAN HANDBOOK 1967